communitycoins/README/CONTRIBUTING.md

 Forgejo also uses the name `project` which is confusing because a Forgejo-project is not a repository but a set of issues.
 So you cannot define a forgeo-project when there are no issues.
 A Forgejo `project` is a management board to collect and manage issues within an `organisation`.

+## Continuity

+All repositories are standard Git repositories.
+Any team may mirror any repository at any time.

+In the event that git.communitycoins.org becomes unavailable, the project continues from existing mirrors.